AtomWorld: A Benchmark for Evaluating Spatial Reasoning in Large Language Models on Crystalline Materials: Playground Design: AtomWorld

-\begin{enumerate} \item \textbf{PointWorld:} A stripped-down variant of AtomWorld for measuring the inherent difficulty of each geometric operation.
-Structures are represented as a set of points in three-dimensional space, expressed in raw coordinate format like ``$[[x_1,y_1,z_1],[x_2,y_2,z_2]]$''.
+\paragraph{Pure coordinate tests:} A stripped-down variant of AtomWorld for measuring the inherent difficulty of each geometric operation.
+The input becomes a set of raw coordinates like ``$[[x_1,y_1,z_1],[x_2,y_2,z_2]]$''.
 Models are then asked to apply geometric operations directly on these points and return the transformed coordinates.
-This setting removes the complexities of CIF files and serves as a controlled test of whether the LLM can handle spatial transformations at all. \item \textbf{CIF literacy tests:} \begin{enumerate} \item \textbf{CIF-Repair:} Evaluates whether the model can recognize and correct corrupted or incomplete CIF files, ensuring basic robustness to noisy inputs.
+This setting removes the complexities of CIF files and serves as a controlled test of whether the LLM can handle spatial transformations at all. \paragraph{CIF literacy tests:} \begin{itemize}[leftmargin=*, itemsep=0pt] \item \textbf{CIF-Repair:} Evaluates whether the model can recognize and correct corrupted or incomplete CIF files, ensuring basic robustness to noisy inputs.
 The CIF-Repair task is designed as the most fundamental test of CIF reading ability.
 The test involves CIF files with common and misleading syntax errors, such as missing tags and wrong tag names, such as ``\texttt{\_cell\_length\_a}'' being incorrectly written as ``\texttt{\_cell\_length\_x}''.
 The model is expected to correct these errors and produce a valid CIF file.
-A full list of corruptions is illustrated in Appendix~\ref{appendix:method:cif_repair_modifs} \item \textbf{CIF-Gen:} Evaluates whether the model can explicitly produce syntactically valid CIFs for simple prototype crystals (e.g., sc, fcc, bcc, perovskite), thereby examining its \textbf{familiarity with CIF conventions and basic materials knowledge}, as opposed to open-ended CIF generation. \item \textbf{Chemical Competence Score (CCS):} This test assesses a model's latent chemical knowledge by evaluating its precision in distinguishing chemically accurate from inaccurate descriptions of crystal structures.
+A full list of corruptions is illustrated in Appendix~\ref{appendix:method:cif_repair_modifs} \item \textbf{CIF-Gen:} Evaluates whether the model can explicitly produce syntactically valid CIFs for simple prototype crystals (e.g., sc, fcc, bcc, perovskite), thereby examining familiarity with CIF conventions and basic materials knowledge (as opposed to the open-ended CIF generation explored by \citet{antunesCrystalStructureGeneration2024, chen_mattergpt_2024, choudhary_atomgpt_2024}). \item \textbf{Chemical Competence Score (CCS):} This test assesses a model's latent chemical knowledge by evaluating its precision in distinguishing chemically accurate from inaccurate descriptions of crystal structures.
 While this test is a ``perceptual skills'' test, we use this to measure the effect that chemistry pretraining has on LLM performance in ``motor skills'' tasks.
-Following the methodology of \citet{bran_mist_2025}, the dataset was constructed by sampling 600 unique crystal structures from the Materials Project, with corresponding descriptions generated using Robocrystallographer \citep{ganose_robocrystallographer_2019}.
+Following the methodology of \citet{bran_mist_2025}, the dataset was constructed by sampling 600 unique crystal structures from the MP, with corresponding descriptions generated using Robocrystallographer \citep{ganose_robocrystallographer_2019}.
 An inaccurate dataset was then created by replacing one sentence in each original description with a sentence describing a different crystal.
-Because the CCS is computed from the token log-likelihoods at the model's final layer, access to these probabilities is required; this score can be calculated only for locally-run models. \end{enumerate} \item \textbf{StructProp:} Highlights the deeper challenge of connecting crystal structures with their associated properties.
-Since properties are determined by structure.
+Because the CCS is computed from the token log-likelihoods at the model's final layer, access to these probabilities is required; this score can be calculated only for locally-run models. \end{itemize} \paragraph{StructProp:} Highlights the deeper challenge of connecting crystal structures with their associated properties.
 This task is not pursued here as a systematic benchmark.
 Instead, we include StructProp to \textbf{underscore the importance of structural understanding as a prerequisite for materials design}, pointing toward the longer-term goal of enabling LLMs to reason about structure-property relationships.
-For the Struct-Prop task, a model is required to perform actions on a given structure to achieve a desired change direction in a specific property. \end{enumerate}
+For the Struct-Prop task, a model is required to perform actions on a given structure to achieve a desired change direction in a specific property. \paragraph{Performance sensitivity tests:} Designed to test the performance under different structure conditions, including the number of atoms, Bravais lattice types, and action positions.
+Details can be found in Appendix \ref{appendix:sensi}